Glazelf/GlazePKMProgram/README.md

 ## Dependencies

-PKHeX's QR code generation code is taken from [QRCoder](https://github.com/codebude/QRCoder), which is licensed under [the MIT license](https://github.com/codebude/QRCoder/blob/master/LICENSE.txt).
+GlazePKMProgram's QR code generation code is taken from [QRCoder](https://github.com/codebude/QRCoder), which is licensed under [the MIT license](https://github.com/codebude/QRCoder/blob/master/LICENSE.txt).

-PKHeX's shiny sprite collection is taken from [pokesprite](https://github.com/msikma/pokesprite), which is licensed under [the MIT license](https://github.com/msikma/pokesprite/blob/master/LICENSE).
+GlazePKMProgram's shiny sprite collection is taken from [pokesprite](https://github.com/msikma/pokesprite), which is licensed under [the MIT license](https://github.com/msikma/pokesprite/blob/master/LICENSE).

 ### IDE

-PKHeX can be opened with IDEs such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) by opening the .sln or .csproj file.
+GlazePKMProgram can be opened with IDEs such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) by opening the .sln or .csproj file.

 ### GNU/Linux